Support & Wellbeing

 You may write to: firstname.lastname@example.org

-If there is something you would like to discuss in private, including any worries or concerns, whether connected to the college (exam anxiety, study difficulties) or personal issues (family, loneliness, health problems), please make an appointment with Lynda Plenty – our college counsellor.
+If you would like to discuss something in private, including any worries or concerns, whether connected to the college (exam anxiety, study difficulties) or personal issues (family, loneliness, health problems), please make an appointment with Lynda Plenty – our college counsellor.
 She is a trained Counsellor and is available weekly for free confidential appointments.
 You do not need to give any information regarding the reason you wish to meet the Counsellor.Welfare is about providing a safe and supportive space for you to study.
 Please talk to any member of our welfare team if you have a problem, a complaint or just feeling uncomfortable of something.

 College Counsellor email@example.com